 The FAStT EXP100 requires SFP modules.
 SFP modules convert electrical signals to optical signals that are required for Fibre Channel transmission to and from RAID controllers.
-After you install the SFP modules, you use fiber-optic cables to connect the FAStT EXP100 to a FAStT600 or a FAStT900.
+After you install the SFP modules, you use fiber-optic cables to connect the FAStT EXP100 to a FAStT storage server.